Skip to content

 max_output_tokens: Maximum output tokens

-deprecation: Deprecation metadata (mandatory in schema v2)
+deprecation: Deprecation metadata (mandatory in current schema)

 supports_vision: Whether the model supports vision inputs